growlingsteph/create-your-own-adventure/english/33hours/explore-outside/explore-outside-east/explore-east.md

 Suddenly a car shows up and it's heading right towards you.
+The headlights are shinging bright in your eyes and you lose your mind for moment.
+Then the lights disappear and it's dark and [you're in a tunnel](../blackout/blackout.md).